ShaneQful/Jupiter-Broadcasting-Java-ME/README.md

 If anyone wants to read about its development of get any of my other apps got to http://www.softwareontheside.info

+### Installation

-To install get both the jad and jar files from the dist folder onto your phone and open the jad file
+* To install grab the jar from the dist folder

+* Put it on your phone

+* Open it on your phone

 ### Fetures: